VisionAlex/pages-instrumente-creative/README.md

 ## Deployment

-Pushing to main branch would trigger a deploy to cloudflare pages.
+Pushing to main branch would trigger a deploy to production.
-Pushing to develop would trigger a deploy to a preview page.
+Pushing to develop would trigger a deploy to staging.